Ostuni: Main sights

 The "Old Town" is Ostuni's citadel built on top of a hill and still fortified by the ancient walls.
 Ostuni is commonly referred to as "the White Town" (La Città Bianca in Italian) for its white walls and its typically white-painted architecture.
 Monuments in their own right, the town's largest buildings are the Ostuni Cathedral and the Bishop's Palace, together with a number of palazzi of local aristocratic families: Aurisicchio, Ayroldi, Bisantizzi, Falghieri, Ghionda, Giovine, Jurleo, Marseglia, Moro, Palmieri, Petrarolo, Sansone, Siccoda, Tanzarella, Urselli and Zaccaria.

 In the surrounding countryside there are typical Pugliese "masserie", fortified large estate-farms, one of which, San Domenico, was once held by the Knights of Malta.

+Sport

+Ostuni has the club Ostuni Calcio 24 (now in Promozione Apulia) that plays in the Stadio comunale "Nino Laveneziana".

 Tourism

 Ostuni is the fifth city in Italy by percentage of British residents and the first for sale of houses and villas.
 Starting from 2010, Ostuni and its nearest towns were characterized by so many arrivals from foreign countries, that some local and national newspapers coined a new term, "salentoshire" to describe this phenomenon, taking the term from the useful "chiantishire", taken for the similar phenomenon that has characterized Tuscany some years ago.